ilario/automated-spray-from-3Dprinter/README.md

 The extruder stepper motor receives pulses of +24 V, 0 V and -24 V. Arduino analog input can read 0-5 V. For converting the voltages into the acceptable range we used the following electrical scheme:

-the result is a clean signal pulsing at 0 V for 0.45 s and at approx 1 V for 0.15 s.
+the result is a clean signal at 0 V for 0.45 s and at approx 1 V for 0.15 s.

 ## Software